Avoid having to check back. Subscribe to Health Care Policy and Marketplace Review and receive an email each time we post.

 Let’s take them one at a time:

-• Quality- Obama’s quality initiatives look a lot like Clinton and McCain’s as well as those things that are going on in the market anyway.
+• Quality- Obama’s quality initiatives look a lot like McCain’s as well as those things that are going on in the market anyway.
 All good points—but no advantage here or expectation there will be quick savings.

 Obama would be successful in getting most of the uninsured covered and securing coverage for those that now have it.
 But when it comes to crafting a system that will not continue to outstrip the rest of the economy in what it costs, I see no evidence that he has tackled the drivers in health care costs—in fact he has likely poured some highly inflationary “gas on the fire” by adding tens of billions more to the system with no effective cost containment features to offset the new inflationary pressures.